 - The impact bumpers are shortened and brought in closer to the chassis and the pushbars and lightpods are fabricated and installed (they look great, but are also fully functional).

 - Once mechanical, body and suspension work are done it's off for upholstery.

 Think of hiring Leh to build you a Safari 911 as you would about hiring both a highly skilled architect and a high-end contractor in one.
 He works with you to design the look and feel of the Safari and then manages the build process from start to finish using only the best sub-contractors.

 Because of Leh's connection in the world of Porsche he was able to put together a great team to take the concept to reality (Elephant Suspension, Pelican Parts, Gold Crest Porsche, etc.).
 More importantly, Leh's been able to work out some significant discounts in the process.
-So, even though Leh charges a fee to manage the build (currently at a quite reasonable $5,000, but I would expect that to go up in the future) he passes on all the discounts to the client and can build it cheaper than you could do it yourself.
-While cost will be driven by the amount of customization, the cars you're seeing here can be built somewhere in the $30k range (not including the donor car).
+So, even though Leh charges a fee to manage the build, he passes on all the discounts to the client and can build it cheaper than you could do it yourself.
+While cost will be driven by the amount of customization, the cars you're seeing here can be built somewhere in the $30k range (not including the donor car and management fee).

 Even more important, in our opinion, is what happens once the build is complete.
 Leh dials it in himself!
 Because of his experience and who he is, Keen has been behind the wheel of original 911 Safaris and knows how they should feel.
 From tuning the engine for throttle response to getting the suspension set-up properly, Leh is hands on.
 By the time a new Safari Porsche is delivered it's going to drive like you would expect.